maxtoroq/maxtoroq.github.io/_posts/2014-05-05-whats-so-great-about-xslt.md

 In conventional languages, first you declare a function, then you call it by name[^1].
 In XSLT, you don't need to name templates, templates are called for you, when the template's pattern matches.
 This tells us two very important things:

 **1. XSLT is designed to process data**
 Aren't all languages designed to process data?
-I think most languages are designed to organize and expose behavior, rather than organize a program based on the data it takes as input<sup id="r2">[2](#fn2)</sup>.
+I think most languages are designed to organize and expose behavior, rather than organize a program based on the data it takes as input[^2].

 **2. XSLT has a default behavior**
 Which is to keep processing data until your template matches, then you can decide whether to stop or continue.